harshalwagh2012/BionicHandLibrary/README.md

 - Standard Modelica libraries.

 ## Running Simulations
-- Open the BionicHandLibrary package in your Modelica tool.
+1. Open the BionicHandLibrary package in your Modelica tool.
-- Navigate to the Examples package.
+2. 2Navigate to the Examples package.
-- Load the desired model (e.g., PinchGrip.mo, ShockerSign.mo).
+3. Load the desired model (e.g., PinchGrip.mo, ShockerSign.mo).
-- Set simulation time (e.g., 10s) and run the model.
+4. Set simulation time (e.g., 10s) and run the model.
-- Plot joint angles, forces, or electrical data from results.
+5. Plot joint angles, forces, or electrical data from results.